-How does UTM tracking work?
+How is UTM tracking done?

 www.scaleo.io?utm_source=google&utm_medium=email&utm_campaign=summer_sale